cainajuca/AuthGuardAPI/README.md

 The **Auth Guard API** is an API for a user authentication system, designed to provide full user management functionalities, including secure authentication.
 This project is part of a professional portfolio, demonstrating proficiency in NodeJS, NoSQL databases, and DevOps technologies such as Docker and Cloud.

-## **Disclaimer**

-This project uses a folder and file structure that is more complex than necessary, purely to demonstrate my understanding of advanced project organization patterns.
-I understand that complex and robust structures are not ideal for simple systems like this one.
-However, the goal here is to showcase my proficiency in scalable and maintainable software design.

 ## **Technologies Used**

 - **Language**: Typescript